mariohernandez/mariohernandezio/src/blog/vitejs.md

 Vite is considered the _Next Generation Frontend Tooling_, and when tested, we were extremely impressed not only with how fast Vite is, but also with its plugin's ecosystem and its community support.
 Vite is relatively new, but it is solid and very well maintained.
 [Learn more about Vite](https://vitejs.dev/guide/){target=_blank rel=noopener}.

 <span class="callout">
-Automating a front-end project is a very involved process, which will make this a long blog post.
-On the bright side, the topics and configurations covered in this post make for a solid foundation on automating your Drupal theme.
+Automating a front-end project is a very involved process, therefore, this will be quite a long post.
+I wrote it in such a way to provide as much detail to help you build a solid foundation for automating your own front-end project.
 </span>

 The topics covered in this post can be broken down in two categories: